farhiongit/c_thread_pool/README.md

 ### Fuzzy words

-This example matches a list of french fuzzy words against the french dictionary.
+This [example](examples/fuzzyword) matches a list of french fuzzy words against the french dictionary.

 Two encapsulated thread pools are used : one to distribute the list of words on one monitored single thread (words are processed sequentially), each word being compared to the entries (distributed over the CPU threads) of the dictionary.

+It uses `job_delete` as a callback function for [task post-processing](#multi-thread-safe task-post-processing).

 ## Implementation insights